Pacific Southwest, Region 9: Superfund

 The immediate actions taken to excavate contaminated soils at Tweedy Elementary School and the closure of the school reduced threats to public health.
 The completion of the RI/FS, ROD, and the Remedial Design ( RD) has identified what is necessary to begin the Remedial Actions for overall cleanup of the contaminants present beneath the Site.

 Potentially responsible parties (PRPs) refers to companies that are potentially responsible for generating, transporting, or disposing of the hazardous waste found at the site.

-EPA has conducted enforcement investigations to identify PRPs which have reprocessed their drums at the site.
+EPA has conducted enforcement investigations to identify PRPs which have reprocessed their drums at the Site.
 These efforts have identified over 60 PRPs who have received enforcement notice letters.
-The site has transitioned from a fund lead site to a PRP enforcement lead site.
+The Site has transitioned from a fund lead site to a PRP enforcement lead site.
 Special notice letters were sent in May 2008 to 68 PRPs for them to take over the remedial action (RA) and pay past site costs.
 In February 2009, EPA issued a Unilateral Administrative Order (UAO) to 43 PRPs to conduct the RA for soil and ground water.
 The PRPs have formed a Cooper Drum Coordinating Parties Group (CDCPG) and have complied with the UAO.
+Forty companies have agreed to collectively pay $22 million to finish cleaning up the Site in a January, 2016 settlement that includes reimbursement for EPA, which used public funds for site cleanup between 2001 and 2009.
 EPA will oversee the cleanup of soil and groundwater contamination at the Cooper Drum Site, which is being performed by the CDCPG responsible parties who contributed to this contamination.
-Currently, the CDCPG is implementing the remedial action for cleanup of contaminants identified at the site.
+Currently, the CDCPG is implementing the remedial action for cleanup of contaminants identified at the Site.